ICanBoogie/DateTime/README.md

 ## `now()` and `right_now()`

 `DateTime::now()` returns a new instance with the current local time and the local time zone.
-Subsequent calls return equal times, event if they are minutes apart. _now_ actually refers to the `REQUEST_TIME` or, if it is not available, to the first time the method was invoked.
+Further calls return equal times, event if they're minutes apart. _now_ actually refers to the `REQUEST_TIME` or, if it is not available, to the first time the method was invoked.

 On the other hand, `DateTime::right_now()` returns a new instance with the _real_ current local time and the local time zone.

 The following example demonstrates the difference: